Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/getting-started/provider-playbook/technology-providers-support/sdks-and-development-apis.md

 A few notes:

 * Please note that these installers are community-maintained, so may not track the latest versions of the APIs.
-* These resources require an Ed-Fi License, as they are the actual Ed-Fi code.
-See the [license application process](https://www.ed-fi.org/getting-started/license-ed-fi-technology/).
 * These installers produce a non-extended Ed-Fi API (see section [API Extensions](../../provider-playbook/technology-providers-implementation/ed-fi-api-fundamentals/api-extensions.md)).
 If the API you are using is extended, you will need to work with the API host on resources to support your development.

 These cloud-based installers are available on the [Ed-Fi Exchange](https://exchange.ed-fi.org/):